jenkinsci/dependency-track-plugin/README.md

 **Auto Create Projects**: auto creation of projects by giving a project name and version.
 The API key provided requires the `PROJECT_CREATION_UPLOAD` permission to use this feature.

+**Dependency-Track Frontend URL**: alternative URL to the Frontend of your Dependency-Track instance.
+Use this if you run backend and frontend on different servers.
+If omitted, "Dependency-Track URL" will be used instead.

 **Polling Timeout**: Defines the maximum number of minutes to wait for Dependency-Track to process a job when using synchronous publishing.

 **Polling Interval**: Defines the number of seconds to wait between two checks for Dependency-Track to process a job when using synchronous publishing.